DrLex0/quake-frogbots/waypoint/README.md

 Some maps have markers at the exact same coordinates.
 I consider this _bad practice_ (even though one of the most iconic Quake maps suffers from this) and it should be avoided, but how to deal with it when it's in an existing map?
 - By enabling closest-marker-mode (`F`), you can select between overlapping markers with the `L` or `0` (zero) key to cycle between the 4 most nearby markers.
 Print marker info with `C` to see what marker you have actually selected.
-- In general, _you should not make a path between overlapping markers._ Although the v2 Frogbot has some protections against this, connecting such markers may cause the bot to get temporarily stuck.
+- In general, _one should not make a path between overlapping markers._ Although the v2 Frogbot has some protections against this, connecting such markers may cause the bot to get temporarily stuck.
 It makes no sense anyway, there is no path to follow between things at the same coordinates.
 Just connect both markers to neighbouring markers in the same way (unless one is a spawn, then it should only have outgoing paths).
 - The same goes for markers that do not exactly overlap, but are still very close to each other.
 If you notice bots getting stuck or yo-yoing between such markers, try removing the connections between them and give them the same incoming and outgoing paths.
 - If an overlapping marker is not an item that can be picked up, it may be better to just make it untouchable (see above).